blole/injectory/README.md

-  -M [ --mapw ] DLL...     map file into target when input idle -e [ --eject ] DLL...    eject libraries before main -E [ --ejectw ] DLL...   eject libraries when input idle
+  -M [ --mapw ] DLL...     map file into target when input idle -e [ --eject ] DLL...    eject libraries before main -E [ --ejectw ] DLL...   eject libraries when input idle --set-flags FLAG...      see --list-flags --unset-flags FLAG...    see --list-flags

   --print-own-pid          print the pid of this process --print-pid              print the pid of the target process